Why You Shouldn’t Use a Video Background On Your WordPress Site

 Is it big enough, but not too big?

-The conundrum of having quality visual content in a medium that isn’t conducive for large files sizes.
+The conundrum of having quality visual content in a medium that isn’t conducive for large file sizes.
 Videos are especially susceptible, with file sizes starting in the megabytes.

 Keep the length of the video short, preferably no more than 30 seconds.
 This will encourage the video to load quickly and play seamlessly without sacrificing quality.